agrendath/quickbarplugin/README.md

 - Vampirism: 1 Tiago Soul and 4000 xp
 - Swiftness: 1 Tiago Soul and 4000 xp
 - Looting: 0 Tiago Souls and 2000 xp
+- Thunderlord: 1 Tiago Souls and 3500 xp

 Permission Nodes:
 - quickbarplugin.tiago: Grants access to the /tiago command